-- (i) the issue of a circular by the Company containing the identity of the Eligible Participant, the number of and terms of the options to be granted (and options previously granted to such participant) the information as required under Rules 17.02(2)(d) and the disclaimer required under 17.02(4) of the Listing Rules; and - (ii) the approval of the Shareholders in general meeting and/or other requirements prescribed under the Listing Rules from time to time with such Eligible Participant and his/her associates (as defined in the Listing Rules) abstaining from voting.
+- (i) the issue of a circular by the Company containing the identity of the Eligible Participant, the number of and terms of the options to be granted (and options previously granted to such participant) the information as required under Rules 17.02(2)(d) and the disclaimer required under 17.02(4) of the Listing Rules; and - (ii) the approval of the Shareholders in general meeting and/or other requirements prescribed under the Listing Rules from time to time with such Eligible Participant and his/her associates (as defined in the Listing Rules) abstaining from voting. - 5.
+The period within which the options must be exercised under the Share Option Scheme:

-5. The period within which the options must be exercised under the Share Option Scheme: An option may be exercised at any time during a period to be determined and notified by the Directors to each grantee, but shall not be more than 10 years from the date of grant of options subject to the each grantee, but shall not be more than 10 years from the date of grant of options subject to th provisions for early termination set out in the Share Option Scheme.

-6. The minimum period for which an option must be held before it can be exercised:
+An option may be exercised at any time during a period to be determined and notified by the Directors to each grantee, but shall not be more than 10 years from the date of grant of options subject to the provisions for early termination set out in the Share Option Scheme. - 6.
+The minimum period for which an option must be held before it can be exercised: